We have just returned from a glorious 10 days in the South of France – Provence Cote d’Azur.

 What to do

 What’s NOT to do?
-You can absolutely fill your time as a family in this region.
+There are so many things to do in the Cote D’Azur you can absolutely fill your time as a family in this region.

 If your children are willing, you can explore small, medieval villages and potter around galleries.
 If your children are more like mine you will find yourself at the beach and eating ice cream at least once a day.